IHE/ITI.PMIR/input/pagecontent/issues.md

-## Significate changes from PMIR, Rev 1.3
+## Significant changes from PMIR, Rev 1.3

 - Removed inline UML text and moved it to images-source
 - Removed constraint tables for link to profiled resource page